roshyrowe/UKplace/README.md

 1. Install [NodeJS](https://nodejs.org/).
 2. Download the bot via [this link](https://github.com/roshyrowe/UKplace/archive/refs/heads/main.zip).
 3. Extract the bot anywhere on your desktop
-4. Open a command prompt/terminal in this folder
-    Windows: Shift+right mousebutton in the folder -> Click on "open Powershell here"
+4. Open a command prompt/terminal in this folder — Windows: Shift+right mousebutton in the folder -> Click on "open Powershell here"
-5. install the dependencies: `npm i`
+5. Install the dependencies: `npm i`
-6. execute the bot `node bot.js ACCESS_TOKEN_HERE`
+6. Execute the bot `node bot.js ACCESS_TOKEN_HERE`
-7. BONUS: You can repeat these steps for any amount of accounts you'd want.
+7. BONUS: You can repeat these steps for any amount of accounts you want.
 Keep in mind to use different accounts.

 Thanks to PlaceNL for the bot we've based this on too!